 YWCA is on a mission to eliminate racism, empower women, stand up for social justice, help families and strengthen communities.
 For more than 20 years, we have set aside one week in October as a Week Without Violence – a week to raise awareness and engage action to end the broad spectrum of violence – as part of a global movement with World YWCA to end violence against women and girls.
+Those victims who are struggling everyday mentally, can fight against it with products like CBD Oil UK.

 At YWCA, we know that not all violence is acknowledged or responded to equally and that some victims go unrecognized altogether.
 That’s why we focus on ending gender-based violence, including domestic violence, intimate partner violence, sexual assault, trafficking and harassment.